unicef/rhizome/docs/spec.rst

 Stack
 ~~~~~

-We will have two environments, Test and Production ( C.I.
-After Nov 4th ) and each will need the following:
+We will have two environments, Test and Production and each will need the following:
    - One DB Server Running Postgres
    - One Web Server Running django / apache
    - One ODK Server Running ODK sync 4 Times Daily